sculpin/blog.sculpin.io/source/_posts/2019-04-10-sculpin-3-is-here.md

 New in Sculpin 3:

 * Supports PHP 7.2 and higher!
+* Initialize a bare-bones set of `source/` files using the new `init` command
 * The `generate` command now supports `--source-dir` and `--output-dir` parameters
 * Create custom content types with the new `content:create` command
   * Generates a very basic skeleton of templates
   * Supports defining custom taxonomies (such as `tags` or `categories` or any other categorizations you need)
-* Initialize a bare-bones set of `source/` files using the new `init` command

 However, there are some changes that affect backwards compatibility.

 * PHP 7.2 is the minimum PHP version that Sculpin 3 will run on
-  * Also, some new return typehints may require custom bundles to have their method signatures updated.
+  * Some new return typehints may require custom bundles to have their method signatures updated.
+  * A number of core classes are now `final` and some methods have been moved to `protected` and `private` to help reduce the code's complexity.
 * Changes to the `symfony/yaml` component mean that certain YAML front matter values will need to be enclosed in quotes, particularly if they contain colons.
+    * Sculpin should be quite verbose when this happens.
 * Changes to pagination mean that certain URLs, such as "/blog/page/2.html", will change to a folder (e.g., "/blog/page/2/").
   * A gist can be found here with a concept for providing HTML-based redirects for legacy pagination files: [https://gist.github.com/beryllium/a1b0be7b603486f5e39f869db8ff3484](https://gist.github.com/beryllium/a1b0be7b603486f5e39f869db8ff3484)
-* Bundles that write to the `sculpin.output_dir` parameter should be updated to use the `sculpin.writer` service instead, in order to facilitate the `--output-dir` parameter.
+* Bundles that write to the `sculpin.output_dir` parameter should be updated to use the `sculpin.writer` service instead, in order to respect the `--output-dir` parameter.

-* A number of core classes are now `final` and some methods have been moved to `protected` and `private` to help reduce the code's complexity.
+Also, the Sculpin Blog Skeleton has begun being modernized, and the first stage of this involves setting things up with Yarn and Encore and Webpack instead of the previous solution for assets.

 If you encounter issues with the new release or have suggestions, please use [GitHub Issues](https://github.com/sculpin/sculpin/issues) or the